waporwave2/WWModular/DEVELOPMENT.md

 ## building a release
 - run ./export.sh and follow its instructions; you'll need to edit dev.lua twice
-- ? manually add some files (?) to the binary zips
 - run ./push.sh

 ## todo / features